argoproj/argo-cd/docs/proposals/003-applications-outside-argocd-namespace.md

 As a developer, I want to have the ability to use app-of-apps for my own `Application` resources.
 For this, I will have to create `Application` manifests, but I'm currently not allowed to write to the `argocd` namespace.

+#### Use case 3: Easy onboarding of new applications and tenants

+As an administrator, I want to provide my tenants with a very easy way to create their applications from a simple commit to Git, without losing my ability to govern and restrict what goes into my cluster.
+I want to set up an Argo CD application that reconciles my tenant's `Application` manifests to a fixed location (namespace) in my cluster, so that the tenant can just put their manifests into the Git repository and Argo CD will pick it up from there, without having to use complex tools such as Open Policy Agent to enforce what AppProjects my tenants are allowed to use.

 ### Implementation Details/Notes/Constraints [optional]